isomerpages/enterprisesg-wmo/_about-us/00-overview.md

 ---

 ## About the Weights and Measures Office
-The Weights and Measures Office (WMO) implements the Weights and Measures Act to ensure a uniform and accurate system of weights and measures in Singapore.
-Weighing and measuring instruments used for trade are required to be checked and verified for accuracy in accordance to international standards.
-The net quantity of pre-packaged goods is also monitored by the WMO to assure the accuracy of the declared net quantity stated in products or product labels.
-The WMO is overseen by Enterprise Singapore.
+The Weights and Measures Office (WMO) safeguards both the interest of consumers and businesses by ensuring a uniform and accurate system of weights and measures in Singapore.

+Under the Weights and Measures Act, weighing and measuring instruments used for trade must be registered in accordance to international standards, verified for accuracy, and affixed with the ACCURACY Label.
+The WMO monitors the net quantity of pre-packaged goods to ensure the declared net quantity stated in products or product labels are accurate.
+We also conduct market surveillance, inspections and investigations to ensure fair trade measurement practices are upheld.

+The WMO is an office under Enterprise Singapore.

 ### What we do?